tower-rs/tower/guides/building-a-middleware-from-scratch.md

 ## The error type

-The error type we're promising to return now is `Error` which is the same as the inner service's error type.
+The error type we're promising to return now is the generic `Error` type which is the same as the inner service's error type.
 However we know nothing about that type.
-Its completely opaque to us and we have no way of constructing values of that type.
+It is completely opaque to us and we have no way of constructing values of that type.

 We have three options: